-Freshmen: 10 hours
+- Freshmen: 10 hours + 25 Service Week hours

-Sophomores: 10 hours
+- Sophomores: 10 hours + 25 Service Week hours

-Juniors: 10 hours
+- Juniors: 10 hours + 40 Service Week hours

-Seniors: 10 hours
+- Seniors: 10 hours + 40 Service Week hours

-Note: Students are responsible only for the number of hours listed from the time they begin enrollment in the Rhetoric School.
-Also, Service Week hours are not included in these totals, but should supplement them.
-If a student has an unexcused absence and is not able to participate in Service Week activities, they will be expected to compensate for the time away with an additional hours.
+\Note: Students are responsible only for the number of hours listed from the time they begin enrollment in the Rhetoric School.
+If a student has an unexcused absence and is not able to participate in Service Week activities, they will be expected to compensate for the time away for the corresponding hours missed, as listed above.